 UPDATE: We have since learned even more about how to write the type of essay the ACT/SAT scorers are looking for.
 Read The Five-Paragraph Essay: What, Why, and How for Homeschoolers for more information.

 A writing curriculum that we haven’t used ourselves (yet) but I’ve received a copy of — and it looks AMAZING — is Write Shop.
 I would highly recommend checking it out as an option that is very user-friendly.
 It helps your teen work on the writing process step-by-step, and it also provides a LOT of support for whoever is doing the grading (that’s you, mom!).
 You can check it out here (referral link): Write Shop I and II for high school.
 UPDATE: I’ve written an in-depth review of the Write Shop curriculum for high school which includes two videos so you can see the product and hear me wax eloquent about it, lol.
 Click here: Write Shop Curriculum for Homeschool High School.

 Also check out these recommendations and tips from other bloggers:

 Blog She Wrote — Ultimate Guide to Coaching Writers in Your Homeschool

 Education Possible — Reluctant Writers: How We Improved Writing Skills in Three Months

 Teaching writing in your high school homeschool isn’t necessarily easy — but it doesn’t have to be difficult, either.
 I hope these suggestions have helped!
-If you have any further questions about the curricula listed here or teaching writing in general, you can come join my Facebook group and ask them there — I’ll chime in, and so will many other moms who are homeschooling their teens!
-You can request to join here: It’s Not That Hard to Homeschool High School Facebook Group.
+If you have any further questions about the curricula listed here or teaching writing in general, you can come join my membership group and ask them there — I’ll chime in, and so will many other moms who are homeschooling their teens!
+You can see what it’s all about here: HUGS for Homeschooling High School.
 Hope to see you in there! 🙂